 Other conditions that may increase your risk of ascites include:

 - heart or kidney failure

-Symptoms of ascites can appear either slowly or suddenly.
-It depends on the cause of the fluid buildup.
-They include:
+Symptoms of ascites can appear either slowly or suddenly, depending on the cause of the fluid buildup.

 - sudden weight gain

 - difficulty breathing when lying down